OmerAnaz/16S-microbial-analysis-on-rhinoceros-faeces-ONT-data/README.md

 Sequence filtering

-Fastp tool is used on the trimmed barcode data with the settings :
+<b>Fastp</b> tool is used on the trimmed barcode data with the settings :
 >"Single-end or paired reads" = Single-end.
 >In Adapter Trimming Options "Disable adapter trimming" = Yes.